My raison d’ être

-I think the church’s responses to my letter through the apologists at FairMormon is largely disingenuous and often displays a lack of basic logic.
-Nevertheless, since their rationalizations may confuse or mislead some, I have chosen to follow their lead and comment on them also in the form of a rebuttal rather than a conversation.
+I think the church’s responses to my letter through their apologists at FairMormon are somewhat disingenuous.
+Therefores, since their rationalizations may confuse or mislead some, I have chosen to follow their lead and comment on them also in the form of a rebuttal rather than a conversation.

-In the interest of fairness and openness however, unlike all LDS church sites as well as FairMormon itself, I have endeavored to show both sides, adding their refutations at the end of each of my interrogatives.
-I do so in the hope that this openness will help the reader by presenting both perspectives on each issue.
+In the interest of fairness and openness however, unlike FairMormon itself, I have endeavored to show both sides by adding their refutations at the end of each of my interrogatives.

-FairMormon begins by describing my letter to President Uchtdorf as,’ an online document which is critical of Latter-day Saint truth claims.’
+Out of the gate, FairMormon describing my letter to President Uchtdorf as,’ an online document which is critical of Latter-day Saint truth claims.’

-I should say that not all of FairMormon’s responses to my online letter were of no value.
-Some of their explanations were instructive.
+And I am not suggesting that all of FairMormon’s responses to my online letter were of no value.
+Some of their explanations were reasonable and even instructive.

-There are many times however when these anonymous defenders of the faith, lacking convincing answers, would proffer a defense, no matter how irrational or implausible, rather than just say, “we don’t know.”
-In these cases, if FairMormon’s goal is member retention, I wonder if they, like FARMS before them, are doing more harm than good.
+However, too often when these anonymous defenders of the faith, lacking any convincing answer would nevertheless proffer a defense, no matter how irrational or implausible, rather than just say, “we don’t know.”
+In these cases, if FairMormon’s goal is member retention, I wonder if they, like FARMS before them, they are doing more harm than good.